DjangoCRM/django-crm/README.md

 ## Email client

-The system includes a built-in email client that operates using **SMTP** and **IMAP** protocols.
+The python CRM system includes a built-in email client that operates using **SMTP** and **IMAP** protocols.
-This enables Django CRM to automatically store copies of all correspondence related to each request and deal within its database.
+This enables Django-CRM to automatically store copies of all correspondence related to each request and deal within its database.
 The functionality ensures that even if communications occur through the user's external email account (outside the CRM).
 They are captured and organized within the system using a **ticketing mechanism**.

 The CRM can integrate with email service providers (like gmail) that require mandatory two-step authentication (using the **OAuth 2.0** protocol) for third-party applications.

 ## User Assistance

-- On the CRM pages, there is a link to a help page.
+- Each CRM page includes a link to a context-aware help page, with content dynamically tailored to the user's role for more relevant guidance.
-  Help pages are dynamic.
-Their content depends on the user's role.
-- Tooltips appear when you hover the mouse over many page elements, such as icons, buttons, links, table headings, etc.
+- Tooltips are available throughout the interface, providing instant information when hovering over elements like icons, buttons, links, or table headers.
-- There is also a user guide file.
+- A comprehensive [user guide](https://github.com/DjangoCRM/django-crm/blob/main/docs/django-crm_user_guide.md) file is also included for in-depth reference and support.

+## Elevate Your Team's Productivity with Collaborative CRM Solutions

+This CRM is designed to enhance collaboration within teams and streamline project management processes.
+As a collaborative CRM, it allows users to create and manage memos, tasks, and projects with ease.
+[Office memos](https://github.com/DjangoCRM/django-crm/blob/main/docs/django-crm_memo_features.md) can be directed to department heads or company executives, who can then transform these memos into tasks or projects, assigning responsible persons or executors.
+Tasks can be individual or collective.
+Tasks provide features such as chat discussions, reminders, file sharing, creating subtasks, and sharing results.
+Users receive notifications directly in the CRM and via email, ensuring they stay informed.
+Each user has a clear view of their task stack, including priorities, statuses, and next steps, thereby enhancing productivity and accountability in collaborative customer relationship management.

 ## Project localization